 which means it had to be installed inside or near the telephone set,

 or a cable junction box.
 In case the TV antenna cable was used as a transport

 medium, the transmitter was often hidden inside the antenna wall socket

 or inside the TV set.

-of the transmitter and for demodulating the returned masked audio
+and for decoding the returned intercepted audio signal.

 The block diagram below shows how the transmitter works.
 At the far right is

 the telephone line from which the 30 kHz activation signal is received

 (sent by the receiver).
 This signal is filtered and then rectified,

 creating just enough DC voltage to power the circuit and the microphone.